nag92/pdblib-matlab/README.md

 # pbdlib-matlab

-PbDlib is a collection of source codes for robot programming by demonstration (learning from demonstration).
-It includes various functionalities at the crossroad of statistical learning, dynamical systems, optimal control and Riemannian geometry.<br>
+<p>PbDlib is a collection of source codes for robot programming by demonstration (learning from demonstration).
+It includes various functionalities at the crossroad of statistical learning, dynamical systems, optimal control and Riemannian geometry.</p>
-PbDlib can be used in applications requiring task adaptation, human-robot skill transfer, safe controllers based on minimal intervention principle, as well as for probabilistic motion analysis and synthesis in multiple coordinate systems.<br>
+<p>PbDlib can be used in applications requiring task adaptation, human-robot skill transfer, safe controllers based on minimal intervention principle, as well as for probabilistic motion analysis and synthesis in multiple coordinate systems.</p>
-The codes are compatible with both Matlab and GNU Octave.
-Other versions of the library in Python and C++ are also available at http://www.idiap.ch/software/pbdlib/ (currently, the Matlab version has the most functionalities).<br>
+<p>The codes are compatible with both Matlab and GNU Octave.
+Other versions of the library in Python and C++ are also available at http://www.idiap.ch/software/pbdlib/ (currently, the Matlab version has the most functionalities).</p>

 ### Usage